GameGenesis/First-Principles/README.md

 ![Logo](/FirstPrinciplesLogo.png)
 # First Principles

-### A puzzle game that visualizes how Calculus works where players are expected to solve each function that is given.
-Developed by Rayan Kaissi and John Seong. ###
+A puzzle game that visualizes Calculus functions where players are expected to solve each function that is given.

 ---